MyBord/mybord-client/docs/projectManagement.md

     * handle redirect when logged in successfully - this should be a graceful ui transition
     * handle error when username or password is incorrect
   * make spinner fade in and fade out
+  * Have a button not spin until a certain time

 ### D. Low